christopherobin/mage/lib/archivist/vaults/elasticsearch/Readme.md

 });
 ```

-For more details about the ElasticSearch client, please read this [documentation](https://github.com/ncb000gt/node-elasticsearch),
+For more details about the Elasticsearch client, please read this [documentation](https://github.com/ncb000gt/node-elasticsearch),
-then for the ElasticSearch query language please read the [Query](http://www.elasticsearch.org/guide/reference/api/search/query/)
+then for the Elasticsearch query language please read the [Query](http://www.elasticsearch.org/guide/reference/api/search/query/)
-and [Query DSL](http://www.elasticsearch.org/guide/reference/query-dsl/) documentation on the ElasticSearch website.
+and [Query DSL](http://www.elasticsearch.org/guide/reference/query-dsl/) documentation on the Elasticsearch website.

 ## Notes about manual sharding